 include them so I had to look for them online.
 They are at this URL.
 Google and DuckDuckGo would not return that

-URL when searching for, say, freebsd man netstat
+URL when searching for, say, freebsd man netstat, and

 instead return outdated manuals on third-party hosting or manuals from